hashim46/Price-Inventory-App/README.md

 # Approach

-There were two full CRUD implemented.
-The inventory and its comments can be both created, deleted, upadated, and read and are stored in MongoDB cloud storage
+There were two full CRUD implemented in this full stack MERN application.
+The inventory and its comments can be both created, deleted, upadated, and read and are stored in MongoDB cloud storage.
+Below is the mention of the technologies used

 # Technologies used

-Node.js, MongoDB/Mongoose, Express and React
+• MongoDB/Mongoose: Used to store the user and inventory info

+• React was used to make the front page and UI

+• Npm packages were utilized for different functionalities (node.js)

+• BootStrap was utilized for styling the nav bar

+• Express.js was implement in the backend

-# Next steps
+# Next steps for improvement
-If the business Get the inventory from an api for an specific item
+If the business want to sell items that are not in the inventory, the application allow the customer to search an item by search bar and using an api

-Auto populate the item location in the comments
+The app auto populate the price and an item location in the comments